aws-amplify/amplify-js/docs/media/api_guide.md

   AMAZON_COGNITO_USER_POOLS
 ```

-Enabling AppSync will create a local folder which you can find AppSync configuration files under `/awsmobilejs/backend/appsync` folder that is automatically synced with AppSync when you run a `awsmobile push` command.
+Enabling AppSync will create a local folder which you can find AppSync configuration files under `/awsmobilejs/backend/appsync` folder that is automatically synced with AppSync when you run `awsmobile push` command.

-Note: AWS AppSync API keys expire 7 days after creation, and using API_KEY authentication is only suggested for development.
+Note: AWS AppSync API keys expire seven days after creation, and using API_KEY authentication is only suggested for development.
 {: .callout .callout--info}

 Import your auto updated `aws-exports.js` file to configure your app: